Aftersun Ending Explained: Exploring The Meaning And What Happened To Calum

 This offers an interesting perspective on this film.
 If you view it from this lens, the film still remains painfully sad but it gives power to memories.
 Memories help keep people alive in spirit.
 They also make feelings such as love, joy, and even loss stronger and more real.

-Aftersun is a movie that may not have initially been at the top of my upcoming movies watch list, but I am so glad I saw it.
+Aftersun is a movie that I connect with deeply, and though it initially wasn’t at the top of my upcoming movies watch list, it has become a favorite.
+It is a movie I recommend to all those wanting a little devastation in cinema form.
 It offers a thought-provoking look at mental health, parenting, aging, and memories.
-It’s one of the new streaming movies that everyone needs at the top of their list.
+It’s one of Paul Mescal’s best movies.

 Spent most of my life in various parts of Illinois, including attending college in Evanston.
 I have been a life long lover of pop culture, especially television, turned that passion into writing about all things entertainment related.
 When I'm not writing about pop culture, I can be found channeling Gordon Ramsay by kicking people out the kitchen.